Macedonian Ruins

 In 1 Timothy 2:14-15, Paul writes:

-What then of those who are barren?
+What then of those who are barren in marriage?

 2) Relating to Her Husband

-In the Genesis 4:7 reference, God warns Cain that sin is driving his feelings against Abel, we find the same Aramaic word for 'desire' used:
+In the Genesis 4:7 reference, God warns Cain that sin is driving his feelings against Abel.
+We find the same Aramaic word for 'desire' used:

 "And if you do not do well, sin is crouching at the door; and its desire is for you, but you must master it.”
 Genesis 4:7